Charmungo98/Battleships/README.md

 ### User Interface
   - Interactions are handled through the console with printed messages and input prompts.
   - The GameBoard class provides a method to display the board state in a user-friendly format.

+# 4. Testing

+  #### I have manually tested this project by doing the following;
+  - Passed the code through a PEP8 linter (flake8) and confirmed there are no issues with the code.
+  - Provided invalid inputs such as; out of bound coordinates, strings where intergers where expected, same input twice - no issues occured.
+  - Tested the game thoroughly in hte local terminal and Code Institute Heroku terminal

+### Bugs Encountered and Resolutions

+  #### Overview
+  - During the development and refinement of the Battleship game, several bugs and issues were identified and subsequently resolved.
+This process was crucial in ensuring a smooth, user-friendly, and reliable gaming experience.
+Below are some of the key issues encountered and the strategies employed to fix them.

+  #### Coordiante System Confusion
+  - Issue: Initially, the game used a 0-based indexing system for coordinates, which was not intuitive for most players.
+  - Resolution: The coordinate system was shifted to a 1-based indexing system.
+The get_move function was modified to subtract 1 from the player's input, aligning the user interface with a more natural coordinate system starting from 1.

+  #### Board Boundarys Checks for Ship Placement
+  - Issue: There was a potential for ships to overflow the board's boundaries when being placed randomly.
+  - Resolution: The ship placement logic in the place_ships function was adjusted to ensure that the ships, when placed either horizontally or vertically, would not exceed the board's limits.
+This was achieved by adding boundary checks before placing each ship.

+  #### Duplicate Move Attempts
+  - Issue: Players were able to enter the same coordinates for multiple moves, which was not in line with the game's rules.
+  - Resolution: A set named player_moves was introduced to track all previously made moves.
+The game logic was updated to check this set before accepting a move, ensuring that each set of coordinates could only be used once.

+  #### PEP 8 Compliance
+  - Issue: The initial versions of the code did not fully adhere to PEP 8 standards, which are essential for Python code readability and maintainability.
+  - Resolution: The code was thoroughly reviewed and modified to comply with PEP 8 guidelines.
+Tools such as flake8 were used to identify and rectify style violations, including line length, string formatting, and whitespace usage.

+  #### String Formatting Errors
+  - Issue: There were instances of incorrect string formatting, such as unused arguments in format() and missing placeholders in f-strings.
+  - Resolution: Each instance of string formatting was carefully examined.
+F-strings were corrected to include the necessary placeholders, and the 'format' method was either fixed to include placeholders in the strings or removed where unnecessary.

+  #### Conclusion
+  - The process of identifying and resolving these issues was instrumental in enhancing the game's functionality and user experience.
+It also served as a valuable learning experience in Python programming, debugging, and code optimization.

+### Remaining Bugs
+  - No bugs are remaining.

+### Validator Testing
+  - PEP 8, no errors were found by flake8.

+# 5. Deployment
+  - This project was deployed using Code Institutes mock terminal for Heroku.
+The steps for deployment are as follows;
+  - Fork or clone this repository
+  - Create a new Heroku app
+  - Set the buildbacks for Python and NodeJs in that order
+  - Link the Heroku app to the repository
+  - Click on Deploy

+# 6. Credits
+  - Code institure for the deployment terminal
+  - My friends, for keeping me sane when trying to wrap my head around this interesting unit.